-William S. Cortiaus
+William S. Cortiaus, DVM

 Dr. “Bill” Cortiaus was born in New Jersey and spent his early childhood along the east coast in states ranging from New Jersey to Florida.
 His family eventually settled in Austin, Texas, where he attended and graduated from high school.
 His father was a metallurgical engineer and his mother taught school after receiving her degree in child psychology.
 A love of animals, passion for participating in sports, appreciation of music, and hobbies ranging from camping, fishing, rebuilding cars, and anything involving airplanes were and still are a large part of his life.